 Review your provider type Web page for information about claim submissions specific to the services you provide.

-MHCP FFS does not accept the AUC appeals form that corresponds to the AUC Best Practice due to regulatory requirements (citation: 42 CFR 447).
-Providers
+MHCP FFS does not accept the AUC appeals form that corresponds to the AUC Best Practice due to regulatory requirements (42 CFR 447).
+Follow this process for reconsideration:

 Original claims submitted via MN–ITS Direct Data Entry (DDE) can be copied or replaced using the Request Status feature in MN–ITS to display the original claim.